nehemie-n/url-shortner/README.md

 2. POST /links/  : {code: string, link: string} saves a url with a preferred link
 3. GET  /links/:code : fetches based on a certain code (Fires NotFoundError if not found)

+## TECH

+This a link url shortner like bit.ly
+Has 3 main endpoints
+1. Uses MongoDb
+2. Uses MongoDb in memory for testing
+3. Dockerized for production

+Will build a frontend (VueJs | ReactJs for it)

 ## Installation

 ```bash